 If the results from the Communication Checkup recommend a referral, you will be asked to provide us with additional personal information (optional) that will be shared with our partners (PQ/CHEO or OCTC).
 This will support your child’s referral to the most suitable agency for assessment.

 If you do not want to share your personal information, you will be given other options to access an assessment with the agency most suited to your child’s needs.

-Any personal information you provide us will be used for the sole purpose of (1) completing the Communication Checkup and (2) informing the respective agency of your referral result (optional) and (3) for evaluation purposes.
+Any personal information you provide us will be used for the sole purpose of (1) completing the Communication Checkup, (2) informing the respective agency of your referral result (optional) and (3) for evaluation purposes.

 The personal information you have provided us will be sent through secure fax (Scrypt.com) to the agency that best suits the needs of your child and destroyed in our system.

 Your Personal Health Information (PHI) will be stored in a Scrypt.com secure cloud in accordance with privacy laws for a period of 1 year before it is destroyed.

 Once the agency has obtained the information, it will be securely stored in your child’s medical record at CHEO and/ or OCTC.
 As provided in these Terms and Conditions, such information will never be distributed to a third party and it will never be publicly visible without your express written consent.

 If a Referral result is received, you will be asked to download and submit documents to the identified agency to start your referral.
 Should you not want to download the documents, call 613-737-7600 ext.2500 to request the intake package by mail.